 Administration Costs: It is expected that administrative costs, both direct and indirect, will represent a small portion of the program budget.
-Successful applicants should strive to keep administrative costs to 10 percent (10%), or less, of direct costs to provide maximum resources to the program and support the WIOA performance measures.
+Successful applicants should strive to keep administrative costs to 10 percent (10%), or less, of direct costs as outlined at 20 C.F.R.
+683.205.
 Program budgets and narratives will detail how all proposed expenditures are directly necessary for program implementation and will distinguish between direct/indirect administrative and direct/indirect program costs.